d46/blog/content/angular4-2018-best-practice-part-1.md

 export const metaReducers: MetaReducer<State>[] = !environment.production ? [] : [];
 ```

-Now we are going to implement the state pattern that we have already written before.
-There have been three subjects state, store, reducers.
-In reducers file ActionReducerMap and MetaReducer are two variables about for reducers.
-But we are going to use ActionReducerMap just for now.
+We will implement the state pattern which we created on the upper section but in a way of angular store.
+Starting over reducers, ActionReducerMap and MetaReducer are two variables.
+Along with to make a mutation for store.

-## Define a count interface for state
+## Define a count into the State interface
 ```javascript
 export interface State {
   count: number
 }
 ```

-Remember, We were using reducer for car tier example like this
+Remember, on the upper section of car example, reducer usage was like this.
 ```javascript
 // Past example